peterzxshen/recommendation-system/README.md

 Currently, it provides some movies that are similar to a particular movie that the user inputs from the function in Python.

 Roadmap:
-- Create frontend and website
+- Create frontend and website using Streamlit
-- Deploy using Heroku
+- Deploy to cloud using Heroku
 - Add more movies and TV shows into the mix
 - Add filters to enhance the quality of movies recommended
 - Implement a different algorithm that finds similar movies through other ways.